Echo-VR-Community/EchoVR-Discord-Rich-Presence/README.md

 # EchoVR-Discord-Rich-Presence
+Made by:
-Made by PundaPCVR#0001 // TheRealPunda
+PundaPCVR#0001 // TheRealPunda
+Kopesh#6815 // Kopesh

 Installation Guide:
 > Download and Extract the .ZIP